 Request a copy of your D&B report by calling 1.800.333.0505

 Q. How Can I Improve My Business Credit Score or FICO Score?

 Maintaining a good business credit score can be stressful, but it’s worth it.
 It may seem difficult in the beginning, but once your business is established, it is a matter of creating good credit relationships with business lending agencies, suppliers and customers.

 Make sure all bills are paid on time or earlier and pay special attention to payments on secured assets that have (UCC) Universal Commercial Code filings associated with them.

 A business can actually improve its business credit score by taking on debt even if it doesn’t need any money right now.
 Credit rating agencies want to see a track record of taking on debt and paying it back.
 Specifically, rating agencies look at how many business credit cards you use and what other kinds of loans may be outstanding, along with how quickly you pay them back.

 Most rating agencies want to see that a business has a decent credit line but only uses about 25% of their available credit.
 Avoid maxing out on credit card limits by adding multiple cards.

-For some additional information about how to improve your business credit score, read our article with six ideas here.
+For some additional information about how to improve your business credit score, read our article about six hacks for building your business credit.

 Q. What Can Affect your Small Business Credit Score?